knavesec/EyeWitnessTheFitness/README.md

 # EyeWitnessTheFitness #

 External recon got ya down?
 That scan prevention system preventing you from enumerating web pages?
-Well look no further for I have the tool for you
+Well look no further, I have the tool for you

 Generate one FireProx API to be used for all your EyeWitness targets, making your enumeration both opsec-friendly and convenient.